Delimitation of responsibilities for the suitability assessment

 On the standard forms drawn up by the NBB, the person in question is expected to declare that s/he has made every effort to comply constantly with the suitability standards for the purposes of the position which s/he already holds or plans to hold.

-As regards the undertaking
+As regards the institution

 In order to guarantee the constant suitability of the persons in question, the following is recommended:

-- When a person takes up a position, it is important for the undertaking to ask him or her for a written declaration in which s/he confirms that s/he will unreservedly abide by the current suitability standards for this position and that s/he will give immediate notice of any events which might turn out to be important in this respect.
+- When a person takes up a position, it is important for the institution to ask him or her for a written declaration in which s/he confirms that s/he will unreservedly abide by the current suitability standards for this position and that s/he will give immediate notice of any events which might turn out to be important in this respect.

 As regards the supervisory authority